openeuler-mirror/community/CONTRIBUTING.md

 ## Report issues

 A great way to contribute to the project is to send a detailed report when you encounter an issue.
-We always appreciate a well-written, thorough bug report and feature propose, and will thank you for it!
+We always appreciate a well-written, thorough bug report and feature propose, and will appreciate you for it!

 ### Issues format